|

 short- and long-exposure imaging, in order to determine the approximate limit to the pixel size

-for nearly preserving contrast transfer efficiency of a telescope,
+which nearly preserves contrast transfer efficiency of a telescope,

 the λF unit in the Nyquist